 The maritime tropical climate on the Marshall Islands is hot and humid, with little seasonal temperature change.
 The waters in the lagoon are a comfortable 26 degrees Celsius (80F) year round.
 The region is known for mild winds and tropical showers.
 The islands are humid and hot, with the driest period being December-April.
 Between 15-25 in/45-60 cm of rain fall in each of the other months.
 The average high temperature is 30-32 Celsius (upper 80s Fahrenheit, and low temperatures are almost always in the mid 20s / upper 70s (the lowest temperature ever recorded is 71 F/22 C).

 Rainfall averages about 30-38 cm (12-15 in) per month, with October and November the wettest and December to April the driest.
 Average monthly rainfall increases from the north to the south; the northern atolls average 178 cm (70 in) annually, compared with 432 cm (170 in) in the southern atolls.

-Interested in the more detailed Weather and Climate of Marshall Islands?
+Interested in more detailed information on the Weather and Climate in Marshall Islands?